Updated October 2025:

 What is tokenism in the workplace?

-In such cases, these individuals, often referred to as “token persons,” are placed in visible positions to avoid accusations of bias or discrimination.
-This practice focuses on appearances rather than fostering a diverse and equitable work environment.
+In these situations, individuals, often called “token hires or token persons”, are placed in visible positions to avoid accusations of bias or discrimination.
+The focus shifts to appearances instead of building a truly diverse and fair workplace.

 Examples of tokenism in the workplace